School Climate

 How students, staff and families feel about their school’s climate and how connected they are to adults and peers impacts students’ motivation to learn and the ability of school staff to create positive conditions needed for learning.

-Research consistently shows that student and staff perceptions of their school’s climate is linked to increased student academic achievement, graduation rates, social and emotional outcomes, staff job satisfaction, staff attrition, decreased student risk behaviors, school absences, and school violence.
+Research consistently shows that student and staff perceptions of their school’s climate are linked to increased student academic achievement, graduation rates, social and emotional outcomes, staff job satisfaction, staff attrition, decreased student risk behaviors, school absences, and school violence.

 “We use SCCS to look at and focus on our needs.”